kwigbo/GBA-Consolizer/Steps/Step13.md

 ## Printing Details

-**Print the model flat side down.
-There is a difference as one side has to clear the components on the GBA board.**
+**Print the Component Holder flat side down.
+Print the Switch Post with the flange on the print bed.
+All other parts printed flat side down.**

 * No supports
 * 0.2mm layer height